steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

 a standard erasure correcting code, namely to encode and decode some data.

-In the following, we will go through three of the key-parameters to choose when configuring an erasure correcting code:
+In the following, we will go through three of the key parameters to choose when configuring an erasure correcting code:

 * The number of ``symbols``
 * The ``symbol_size``
-* The finite field, or more specifically the field size used.
+* The finite field

 In general if a block of data is to be encoded, it's split into a number of :ref:`symbols <symbol>` of a specific size.
-If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be either encoded or decoded per :ref:`generation <generation>`.
+If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be encoded or decoded per :ref:`generation <generation>`.

 .. note:: Sizes in Kodo are always measured in bytes.
 So if you see a
           variable or function name that includes the word "size", bytes is the unit used.

-.. note:: In network applications, a single symbol typically
+.. note:: In network applications, a single symbol typically corresponds to
-          corresponds to a single packet (for example, an UDP datagram).
+          a single packet (for example, a UDP datagram).

 Let us briefly outline the impact of changing the three parameters.